BadIdeaFactory/corporate/documents/operating.md

 project must be granted to BIFFUD before it can be incorporated into a project, unless the Beastmaster gives their approval.

-The Hive Mind has the ability to transfer IP to or from external sources (with approval of project owners).
-These actions require a Majority vote of the Corporate Overlords.
+The Hive Mind has the ability to transfer Intellectual Property between BIFFUD and any external source (with approval of project owners) through approval of the Overmind, Undermind, and Beastmaster.
+The Keeper of Lore is responsible for ensuring that documentation regarding the transfer is appropriately cataloged in `corporate`

 ---------------------------------------------------------------------
 SECTION 4: 💵💵💵 MONEY 💵💵💵